codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 ### Ingress Controller

 The Codefresh On-premises platform utilizes an ingress controller to handle incoming traffic.
 The NGINX Ingress Controller is deployed within the cluster hosting the Codefresh platform.
-The ingress controller serves as the entry point for requests originating from Codefresh Runners, GitOps Runtimes, and Clients, and routes them to the appropriate destinations, namely the Codefresh API/UI or GitOps API/UI.
+The ingress controller serves as the entry point for requests originating from Codefresh Runners, GitOps Runtimes, and Clients, and routes them to the appropriate destinations, namely the Pipelines API/UI and the GitOps API/UI.

 ## Codefresh GitOps platform architecture